346th Tactical Airlift Squadron: C-123 operations

 The first large airdrop mission by Mule Train took place on 28 June 1962.
 Sixteen C-123s accompanied by a dozen Douglas C-47 Skytrains of the Republic of Vietnam Air Force (VNAF) dropped paratroops about 35 miles north of Saigon despite a 500-foot ceiling.
 The Providers even added napalm bombing to their mission.
 The plane would carry nine wooden pallets, each holding three 55-gallon drums of napalm mixed with gasoline.
 With a good kicker, the load could go out the back ramp in less than five seconds and leave a pattern of flame 1,200 feet long.

 In April 1963 the squadron moved on paper to Dyess Air Force Base, Texas, where it became a Lockheed C-130 Hercules squadron.
 Its aircraft at Pope were transferred to the newly activated 309th Troop Carrier Squadron, Commando, which moved to Viet Nam three months later.

-C-130 operations

 At Dyess, the squadron performed tactical airlift worldwide, deploying to the Far East, Europe and the Panama Canal Zone.
 The squadron participated in a constant stream of exercises and operations.

-As the United States Air Force (USAF) built up its forces in the Pacific as the Vietnam War grew larger the squadron moved to Ching Chuan Kang Air Base, Republic of China (usually called "CCK").
-Although the squadron itself was not stationed in Viet Nam, it flew C-130s to augment task forces and other operational organizations during Vietnam War until it was inactivated in 1971 when the 314th wing returned to the US.
-Its mission, personnel and equipment were transferred to the 21st Tactical Airlift Squadron, which moved on paper to CCK from Naha Air Base, Okinawa.
+Vietnam

+The 346th had just started a 3-month rotation to Mildenhall RAF in support of NATO when the Tet Offensive occurred in South Vietnam.
+By the end of February, decisions had been made to increase U.S. forces in South Vietnam in response to the Offensive.
+On about 5 March 1968, the squadron was informed that the rotation at Mildenhall was being terminated and that the squadron was being moved to Clark Air Base in the Philippines.
+From there they would commence combat operations within South Vietnam.
+The move to Clark was accomplished quickly.
+The squadron returned to Dyess AFB in late May into June 1968.
+Reportedly, there was an administrative desire to minimize the U.S. troop count in South Vietnam.
+The Pacific Air Forces (PACAF) C-130 wings were headquartered at Clark Air Base, Ching Chuan Kang Air Base (CCK) in Taiwan, Naha Air Base on Okinawa, and Tachikawa Air Base near Tokyo.
+When C-130 crews were in South Vietnam, they were on temporary duty (TDY) and thus were not formally assigned there.
+The arrangement was to spend two or three weeks in-country and then about a week out, then repeat the cycle.
+They were "shuttled" in and out of the country, not adding to the in-country troop count.
+The 346th then rotated again from Dyess AFB to Tachikawa AB in December 1968 through January 1969 and operated in South Vietnam.
+In late January, that rotation was cut short so that the squadron could prepare for a unit move from Dyess AFB to CCK AB for extended operations in South Vietnam.
+The squadron was thus transferred out of Tactical Air Command (TAC) and into Pacific Air Forces (PACAF).
+The squadron move to CCK occurred in May 1969.